najmulhussainnj/Processor-/README.md

 ### Directory Structure ###

-* src - holds the bluespec source code of the core, uncore, peripherals, etc.
+* src - holds the bluespec source code of the core, uncore, peripherals and other related files
-* verification - holds the directed and random tests targetting the c-class core.
+* verification - holds the directed and random tests for the c-class core.

 ### Pre-requisites ###